Necron3574/Necron3574.github.io/pages/aspire24.md

 We began by assessing our current satisfaction levels in four key areas: Growth, Relationships, Play, and Wellbeing, using cups on a sheet of paper to represent each.
 This exercise helped us gauge where we stood in these crucial aspects of life.

-Next, we were tasked with planning our near future—specifically the next two years—by setting concrete goals for each area.
+Next, we were tasked with planning our near future —specifically the next two years— by setting concrete goals for each area.
 We were then told to imagine that we had unlimited financial resources, calling this the "status quo" goals.
 Would your goals remain the same?
 We had to write down these new goals in another paper.

-From these goals, we were asked to pick a few achievable ones for each pillar and create a HOW to acheive every goal.
+From these goals, we were asked to pick a few achievable ones for each pillar and create a HOW to achieve every goal.
 This should be a step by step outline to achieve the goal and must be time bound.

 At the end of the session we were given a form to fill out about what we would want to tell our future self.